 What You Might Not Know About Watauga, Texas

 Located in northeastern Texas, Watauga is a city in Tarrant County.
 Last checked the population was 24,600, making the city the 118th most populous city in the state.
 Growth was down last year, but it has been steadily climbing in the last 30 years.
 Watauga is nearest to these Texas cities: North Richland Hills, Fort Worth, Northeast Tarrant, Keller, Hurst, Blue Mound, and Dallas is only about 27 miles from Watauga.
 Some things to do in the area include: Sundance Square, Fort Worth Zoo, The Fort Worth Stockyard Historic District, Kimbell Art Museum, Grapevine Historic Main Street, as well as Dallas, which is close as well.

 Historically, it was about the year 1881 when settlers first made the township of Watauga official.
 This was the result of the Texas and Pacific Railway being in the area.
 The city itself was named after the pre-Revolutionary War Watauga Association, which was near the Watauga river.
-A post office was built shortly after the railroad extended to the Watauga area, and the city grew in stride.
+A post office was built shortly after the railroad extended to the Watauga area, and the city quickly grew.

 The top employers in the area are largely Target, Birdville ISD.
 City of Watauga, Albertson’s, Harvest Baptist, Frescoe’s, Cotton Patch Cafe, and Chili’s, just to name a few.
 Some of the most common occupations in the city are in Retail and Transportation & Warehousing.